ARCHIVED-mean-stack/session-4/README.md

 <div id="test"></div>
 ```

-Dynamically create a new navigation list
+Comment out the addContent() function and let's see how a html block for a new navigation list might be dynamically created:

 ```js
 function addContent(){